GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 ## Unit Tests

-Because I'm crazy, and wanted to avoid 3rd party libraries, I wrote a custom unit test framework found in the `/unit/*` directory.
-Tests are run by navigating to `/unit.html` as well as on page load of the main app at `/`.
-Output is printed to the browser.
-New unit test suites need to be added to the test manifest in `/unit/suite.js`.
+Because 3rd party libraries are avoided, a custom unit test framework can be found in the `/unit/*` directory.
+Tests are run by navigating to `/unit.html` as well as on every page load of the main app.
+Test output is printed to the browser.

+New unit test suites must be added to the test manifest in `/unit/suite.js`.

 ## Creative Commons